yusufstawan/test-programming-akhdani/README.md

 ### Prisma Client Not Found

 If you encounter `Error [ERR_MODULE_NOT_FOUND]` related to `generated/prisma/client`, it means the Prisma Client hasn't been generated yet.
-This should happen automatically during `pnpm install`, but you can run it manually:
+You need to run the generation command manually:

 ```bash
 pnpm --filter api prisma:generate